 - i.
-Nonprofit Organization's Certificate of Incorporation; - ii.
+CHDO's Certificate of Incorporation; - ii.
 Articles of Incorporation and By-Laws; - iii.
 Missouri Certificate of Good Standing; - iv.
-IRS letter evidencing nonprofit status; and - v.
-MHDC Nonprofit Questionnaire which describes the organization's role in detail, including how material participation pursuant to §469(h) of the Code will be met and what share of profits, losses, and fees go to the nonprofit organization.
+IRS letter evidencing nonprofit status; - v.
+MHDC Nonprofit Questionnaire which describes the organization's role in detail, including how material participation pursuant MHDC guidelines, will be met and what share of profits, losses, and fees go to the nonprofit organization; and, - vi.
+CHDO Recertification Form R-100 with all attachments.

-2. Set-aside Preferences (eligible for up to 30% boost in eligible basis).
+3. Set-aside Preferences (9% Applications eligible for up to 30% boost in eligible basis).

-MHDC will endeavor to set aside 33% of Federal LIHTC (4% Credit and 9% Credit) for developments containing units qualifying under the Set-aside Preferences outside the geographic set-aside, subject to the quality of the applications received under the Set-aside Preferences and their ability to meet selection criteria and underwriting requirements described in this Plan.
+MHDC will endeavor to set aside 33% of Federal and State LIHTC (4% Credit and 9% Credit) for developments containing units qualifying under the Set-aside Preferences (including the IEH units, as such term is defined herein) outside the geographic set-aside, subject to the quality of the applications received under the Set-aside Preferences and their ability to meet selection criteria and underwriting requirements described in this Plan.
 The Set-aside Preferences shall consist of two separate and distinct priorities: Special Needs and Vulnerable Persons, as defined and set forth in more detail below.
 Developments applying under the Set-aside Preferences must select either the Special Needs Priority or the Vulnerable Persons Priority, but not both.